pengerno/penger-export/README.md

 ## Why?

-Because we have to expose data to external providers.
-When exposing data we have to describe the data in some way.
-Since [Avro](https://avro.apache.org/docs/current/) is used internally in FINN for data exchange (Kafka), it seems as a good fit for describing our externally delivered data.
+To provide a versioned and described data format for exchanging data with external entities.
+Since [Avro](https://avro.apache.org/docs/current/) is used at [FINN](https://www.finn.no) for data exchange, it seems as a good fit for describing our externally delivered data.

 ## Features

+Top level exported types:

+* Billån - `src/main/avro/billan.avsc`

+Example data for exported formats:

+* Billån - `src/main/test/resources/billan-example.json`

+## TODO:

+* Publishes internally now, publish to maven repository
+* Example data for Boliglån
-Avro provides bindings for multiple [languages](https://github.com/apache/avro/tree/master/lang).
+* Bindings: Avro provides bindings for multiple [languages](https://github.com/apache/avro/tree/master/lang).
 We could therefore aim to provide an integration library for the commonly most used languages at our providers.

-## TODO:

-* Publishes internally now, publish to maven repository (and remove convenience plugin)
-* Add license